A2C013/Interesting-Problems/README.md

     1|0|0|0|1
     1|1|1|1|1

-* The unique solution to the Number Equation (UNDO)
+* The unique solution to the Number Equation (to be completed......)

 	(A|B)<sup>C</sup>|=|(D|E|F)|*|(G|H|I|J)
 	---|---|---|---|---|---|---|---|---|---|---

+* How to generate n random series with the covariance matrix $\SIGMA$